Salsa de chile cascabel on simple nachos

 Use as a salsa for chips or nachos or pour over tacos and burritos.

-Layer the chips on a single layer on a lined baking sheet.
-Top with the cheese and scallions, and you are looking for quite a bit of scallion, and a thin layer of cheese.
+Layer the chips in a single layer on a lined baking sheet.
+Top with the cheese and scallions; you're looking for a generous amount of scallions and a thin layer of cheese.
 Do not overload the cheese as it will make the nachos soggy.

 Broil for 3-4 minutes till the cheese has melted completely.